eitanporat/eitanporat.github.io/content/posts/communication complexity and monotone circuits.md

 A major caveat is that the size of the circuit cannot be arbitrarily large (!), and we usually want it to be polynomial in the input's size, as we cannot build arbitrarly big circuits.

-We know how to prove non-uniform circuit lower bounds for some specific functions (such as parity), but in general we don't know how this could done.
+We know how to prove non-uniform circuit lower bounds for some specific functions (such as parity), but in general we don't know how this could be done.

 <!-- ##### [For more information about how depth and size of circuits relate to Turing machines]() -->